Create a capture session

 Measure ground control points

 You can measure ground control points before or after the initial alignment.
-Doing it after the alignment has the benefit that the software has already refined the image positions and can provide a better indication of where to measure.
+Doing it after the initial alignment has the benefit that the software has already refined the image positions and can provide a better indication of where to measure.

 The Image Measurements column for the Ground Control Points row indicates that no image measurements have been done for the ground control points.
 You will add some now.

-- On the ribbon, on the Alignment tab, in the Tools section, click Image Measurements.
+4. On the ribbon, on the Alignment tab, in the Tools section, click Image Measurements.

 The measurement window appears.
-The left pane shows a globe view of the project area and a Control Points table with the available ground control points.
+The Globe pane shows a globe view of the project area and a Control Points table with the available ground control points.
+The Image pane shows an image, a table, and a set of image measuring tool instructions.

-When you click the header for the second row, the Image List section updates to show all of the images that contain point 990004, and the first image is shown, along with a pink circle indicating the projected point location.
+When you click the header for the row, the Image section updates to show all of the images that contain point 990004, and the first image is shown, along with a pink circle indicating the projected point location.

-A ground control point may or may not be visible in any given image, because each was taken from a different location and angle.
-Trees, buildings, cars, or pedestrians may block the view of the point in some images.
-Glare or shadow may make a ground control point blend in to the background of the image.
-When measuring, you can skip the images where the point is not visible.
+First, you will make sure that the ground control point is visible.
+A ground control point will not be visible in every image, because each was taken from a different location and angle.
+Trees, buildings, cars, or pedestrians may block the view, and glare or shadow may make a ground control point blend in to the background of the image.
+When measuring, you can skip images where the point is not visible.

-This point is in an intersection, and some cars were in the intersection when the image was captured.
 Fortunately, in this image, the ground control point is visible as a light spot with a darker circle surrounding it.

-- Click the center of the ground control point in the image.
+8. Click the center of the ground control point in the image.

-The Status column of the table for this image updates with a green Measured Point symbol.
+The location where you clicked is now marked as a measured point.
+The Status column of the table for this image also updates with a green Measured point symbol.

-- Press the F key to move to the next image.
+9. Press the F key to move to the next image.

-- Click the center of the ground control point in the image.
+10. Click the center of the ground control point in the image.

 After this point is added, the Find Suggestions button is enabled.
 This tool is designed to assist you in measuring the ground control points.
 It uses the projected points and inspects the imagery to find locations that look like the point that you have marked in the current image.

-- Click Find Suggestions.
+11. Click Find Suggestions.

 The suggestion is good, so you will accept it.